 Once your loan is in default, the law firm argues that you can’t make your payments and then works to negotiate a settlement with your lender based on that lie.
 It’s unfortunate that law firms practice this.
 But people are so desperate to get out from under student loan debt that they want to believe these quick fixes are real.

 Trying to settle your loan debt this way could cost you thousands of dollars in legal fees.
 Plus, you’ll have wasted a lot of time that you could have used paying off your loans the smart, legitimate way.

 Student loan forgiveness is the hottest topic in the student loan industry.
 It makes sense that scammers will try to make money off of unsuspecting borrowers by offering quick and easy student loan forgiveness.

-There are many different ways to qualify for student loan forgiveness based on your situation, your career path, your place of employment and other factors — none of those student loan forgiveness options is easy or fast.
+There are many different ways to qualify for student loan forgiveness based on your situation, your career path, your place of employment and other factors.
+But, to be clear, none of those student loan forgiveness programs are easy or fast.

-Public Service Loan Forgiveness, for example, takes 10 years of qualifying loan payments before you can apply.
+Public Service Loan Forgiveness (PSLF), for example, takes 10 years of qualifying loan payments before you can apply.
 Other student loan forgiveness options could take between 20 and 25 years.
-Loan forgiveness is not a quick and easy process, and any business that claims anything otherwise is a fraud.
+Loan forgiveness is not a quick and easy process.
+And any business that claims anything otherwise is probably a fraud.

 Other student loan debt relief red flags